 A group of people are seated inside a futuristic train with large windows, experiencing the Disneyland Monorail ride.
 Traveling along the track amidst steel structures and greenery, it's a magical journey where you might feel like you're at the front of an adventure.

 There is no separate line for the front cabin of the Monorail.
-If you’d like to ride in the section and it fills up, you can simply hang back and wait for the next ride.
+If you’d like to ride in the section and it fills up, you can simply ask the Cast Members if you can hang back and wait for the next ride.

 At this time, the back of the Disneyland Monorail is still closed to guests.
 Like the front cabin, the back was closed prior to the pandemic.